marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 .. **18:00\-19:50**

 Let us now toss some coins in a fair game.
+Since the outcomes are random, you should not expect to win in exactly half of the cases even though this may happen.
+For comparison, you might try the same game with a real coin.

 .. sagecellserver::